chatkausik/FoodGan.ai/README.md

 # FoodGan.ai
-App to classify the Food, determines recipes, calories and recommend similar type foods with different calorie based on health conditions.
+App to classify the Food, identifies ingredients, calories and recommend similar type food based on health conditions.